Deborah and James Sheppard would like to welcome you to our homepage!

 You can reach us at 01672 516888.
 We are looking forward to hearing from you.
 You can also contact us at our e-mail address: firstname.lastname@example.org We confess to a 'conversational' level of French and Italian and welcome visitors from overseas.

 We currently have 2 spacious guest rooms with stunning views.
 Both with really comfortable beds - super king sized doubles that can also be twins.
 Both bedrooms have light and airy en-suite facilities.
 Full English breakfast with local produce cooked on the Aga is highly recommended.
-Guests have voted us the Number One B&B in the Marlborough area for the fourth year running - thanks chaps!!
+Guests have voted us in the top B&B's in the Marlborough area thanks chaps!!

 Now available with a 5* AA rating is our 3 bedroomed Finnish log cabin for holiday lets and short stays.
-Self catering or serviced according to your requirements.
+It sleeps five comfortably and is self catering or serviced according to your requirements.
 Visit www.poultonlodge.com to find out more.

 Poulton Grange and Poulton Lodge have their own water supply from an aquifer laying 150' below the chalk downland.
 Poulton Grange is also heated by a geo thermal heat source installed in 2008 when the house was built.
 Although a spacious farmhouse it has a carbon neutral footprint and is tremendously snug in winter and airy in summer.